Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 •	Other high-performing products are 'AQ Pen Drive DRC' and 'AQ Gamers Ms' with over 400,000 units sold.

-•	In the PC division, 'AQ Digit' and 'AQ Velocity' had much lower sales, with under 18,000 units each.
+•	In the PC division, 'AQ Digit' and 'AQ Velocity' had much lower sales with under 18,000 units each.

 •	This shows that products from the N & S and P & A divisions are selling in much higher volumes compared to the PC division.